Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING (Alban): The two buttons to raise and lower parts in the toolbar should probably change the Altitude of the parts for a brick layer (that's what the users may expect)

 Bug fixed in 1.9.1.0:
+- BUGFIX (Alban): Update the application to download the part package in https instead of http, since the website has moved to https
 - BUGFIX (Alban): Fix the height calculation of the preview image in the Export Image Windows
 - BUGFIX (Alban): Fix the drawing of the watermark when the scrollbar is displayed